-But the growth of plants, and the growth of populations, usually is not exponential, at least not for long.
+But the growth of plants, like the growth of populations, usually is not exponential, at least not for long.
 Why isn’t plant growth exponential?
 A basic answer is that growth is not controlled by the rate of material acquisition.
 It is an internally regulated process and it is too simplistic to assume that the rate of growth is a simple function of the ability of leaves and roots to acquire the materials necessary for growth.
 The internal controls of the plant, including both hormonal controls and molecular controls (e.g., which genes are activated) regulate the processes of cell division and cell expansion and thereby the growth process.
-In a fundamental sense, this is no different than what was discussed earlier concerning the development of unicellular organisms (see reading on organism development).
+In a fundamental sense, this is no different than what was discussed earlier concerning the development of unicellular organisms (see Chapter 7 on organism development).
 A second factor involves meristems or more generally regions of growth.
 If an organism only has a limited region where growth originates and this region has a finite capacity to produce growth, then growth will not be exponential.
-In the case of a filamentous algae, that grows from a single apical cell, it is easy to see why growth might not be exponential.
+In the case of a filamentous algae that grows from a single apical cell, it is easy to see why growth might not be exponential.
 Similarly, an unbranched stem with a single apical meristem might not be expected to show exponential growth although one with branches, and with branches that can produce more branches, might be expected to.

 An economic model of plant growth

 A useful analogy for plant growth is an economic, ‘business’ model.
 Gross income is first split between expenses (the costs of running the business) and net income (‘earnings’, what is left behind after expenses have been paid).
 Earnings can be ‘invested’ in a variety of ways, investments that allow for more earnings, investments that protect existing structures, or in investments that are ‘frivolous’, i.e., with no obvious benefit.
 For example, a baker earns an income from the bread he sells.
 Some of his income he uses for ‘maintenance’ covering the expenses of his bakery–to buy flour, to pay taxes, to pay for the power to run the ovens, to repair broken machinery, etc. The income left after maintenance costs have been paid can be invested in a variety of ways: (1) investments in additional ovens and mixers or perhaps in a whole new bakery.
 These investments would increase his earnings and would produce exponential growth.
 (2) in defenses, such as a sprinkler system to protect his bakery from fire, or perhaps a security system that makes robbery less likely.
 This might not increase his earnings at all but it does provide for protection against a variety of potential problems.
 (3) the money could be spent on ‘frivolous’ items, items that do not protect the bakery.
 Money might simply be stored under his mattress.
-Theoretically, plants operate in the same way, material acquired (primarily carbohydrates but also mineral elements) is used for maintenance and what remains can be ‘invested’ in structures (e.g., leaves) that will allow for the acquisition of more resources, or it might be invested in structures, (e.g., anti-herbivore chemicals), that protect existing structures, or perhaps the material acquired might not have been invested in anything ‘worthwhile’ at all.
-Note that as long as the baker (or a plant) invests a set portion of his earnings in ways that increase his capacity to earn more income (even if it is only a very small portion), the result will be exponential growth.
+Theoretically, plants operate in the same way, material acquired (primarily carbohydrates but also mineral elements) is used for maintenance and what remains can be ‘invested’ in structures (e.g., leaves) that will allow for the acquisition of more resources, or it might be invested in structures, (e.g., anti-herbivore chemicals) , that protect existing structures, or perhaps the material acquired might not have been invested in anything ‘worthwhile’ at all.
+Note that as long as the baker (or a plant) invests a set portion of his earnings in ways that increase his capacity to earn more income (even if it is only a very small portion) , the result will be exponential growth.

 The exponential model of growth is overly simplistic and usually poorly reflects reality.
 It does, however, give a starting point from which to analyze growth and the basic idea that as organisms (especially plants) grow, their ability to grow (growth rate) increases simply because they are bigger.